nurse-with-old-man

-From ingrown toenails to fungal nail infections, personal hygiene and grooming for elderly individuals are often overlooked due to mobility limitations, cognitive decline, or a lack of awareness about the importance of regular foot care.
+From ingrown toenails to fungal nail infections, personal hygiene and grooming for elderly individuals is often overlooked due to mobility limitations, cognitive decline, or a lack of awareness about the importance of regular foot care.

 What Happens to Your Nails as You Age?